change-hi/change-hi.github.io/morea/data-movement/experience-transmission-control-protocol.md

 >   * The Ethernet card does such things as TCP segmentation and checksums, relieving the computer operating system of those tasks
 > * Ethernet flow control -- sometimes mitigates buffer issues
 > * Storage system (formerly "disks") configuration
->   * Multi\-devices under a single volume (RAID-1 or mdadm\)
+>   * Multi-devices under a single volume (RAID-1 or mdadm)
 >   * high performance files systems
->   * If you have a fast, clean 100G network\, the next limit will be your storage throughput
+>   * If you have a fast, clean 100G network, the next limit will be your storage throughput
 >   * [https://fasterdata.es.net/science-dmz/DTN/hardware-selection/storage/](https://fasterdata.es.net/science-dmz/DTN/hardware-selection/storage/)
 > * MTU (IP maximum transmission unit) akin to Ethernet frame size

 # Sometimes Less Is More

 * If you experience sickly performance due to queue loss
-  * You might try reducing the max TCP receive window\, if you can't affect queue pacing
+  * You might try reducing the max TCP receive window, if you can't affect queue pacing
   * Congested paths might get more done whenpresentedwith a lower rate that doesn't cause queue drops
 * This is a temporary, stop-gap suggestion